RichardWatkins1/notifcations/README.md

 # Notifications

-A service which fetches a list for friends, checks if it's their birthday.
-If it is, wishes them a happy birthday
+A service which currently fetches a list for friends, checks if it's their birthday.
+If it is, wishes them a happy birthday.
+But could be used as a more generic notification service.
+Could be used to send sms, slack messages etc.

 # Architecture